Where to Pick Pumpkins in and Around Philadelphia This Fall

 Drive from Philly: 30 minutes (1638 South Springdale Road, Cherry Hill)

 Head to Cherry Hill’s last working farm for pumpkin picking on Saturdays and Sundays this month.
 A hayride will take you out to the patch, where you can snag your perfect pumpkins to take back home.
-Admission is $7.50 per person (kids two and under are free), with pumpkins costing 89 cents per pound.
+Admission is $7.50 per person (kids under 12 months are free).

 Styer Orchard